phasorpy/phasorpy/docs/release/index.rst

 =============

 The release notes describe changes to the PhasorPy library that are specific to a release.
-It includes descriptions of bug fixes, feature enhancements, documentation and maintenance changes.
+They include descriptions of bug fixes, feature enhancements, documentation and maintenance changes.

 .. note::
-    The PhasorPy library is still under construction.
-Backwards-incompatible changes may occur between revisions.
+    PhasorPy is still under active development, and changes in new releases may require updates to existing code.

 .. toctree::
     :maxdepth: 2